OleksandrNechai/blogposts/2017/are-soft-skills-are-more-important-than-deep-technical-expertise.md

  **Are soft skills more important than deep technical expertise?**

-Often I hear the ideas that technical skills are somewhat less important than for example communication or other soft skills.
+Often I hear the ideas that technical skills are somewhat less important than, for example, communication or other soft skills.
 Here are some quotes to illustrate what people think:

 Dustin Ewers, [DeveloperOnFire](http://developeronfire.com/podcast/episode-266-dustin-ewers-spreading-ideas)